Skip to content

 Vibe: Quiet, residential, design-conscious

-Located in residential Anjos (15 minutes by metro to central Lisbon), this hostel skips the party scene entirely.
-Clean dorms, a beautiful rooftop terrace, communal kitchen, and a calm atmosphere ideal for working remotely or recovering from over-touristed days.
+In residential Anjos (15 minutes by metro to central Lisbon), this hostel skips the party scene entirely.
+Clean dorms, a good rooftop terrace, communal kitchen, and a calm atmosphere ideal for working remotely or recovering from over-touristed days.

 Best for: Digital nomads, light sleepers, travelers who want hostel pricing without hostel chaos.